rupl/chrisruppel.com/travel/_posts/2016-02-29-myanmar-immigration-process.md

 We were required to produce approval letters before boarding our flight operated by AirAsia.
 They must fly you back if you have to return, so they won't let you on the plane without your papers.

 The flight was mostly uneventful save for the fact that it felt more like a local bus.
-People walking against the stream of traffic as we boarded, standing during take-off, spitting in the aisles during the flight, opening overhead bins during landing and taxi, trampling each other to leave the plane the moment the seatbelt sign was off... it was the most hectic crowd I've ever seen on a plane.
+People walking against the stream of traffic as we boarded, standing during take-off, spitting betel nut into the aisles during the flight, opening overhead bins during landing and taxi, trampling each other to leave the plane the moment the seatbelt sign was off... it was the most hectic crowd I've ever seen on a plane.

 Maybe it was because of the 4 hour delay ¯\\\_(ツ)\_/¯